cohesivestack/constago/README.md

     include_unexported: false # If false, unexported fields are ignored unless this contains the `constago` tag.
 Default: false

 output:
-  file_name: "cosntago_gen.go" # Output file name for generated functions (must end with .go).
+  file_name: "constago.gen.go" # Output file name for generated functions (must end with .go).
 The files with the generated functions will be created in the same folder used by the source file.
-Default: "cosntago_gen.go"
+Default: "constago.gen.go"

 elements:
   - name: "title" # required